randybondsjr/simple-upload-w-login/README.md

 4. Change reference to 'table' in functions.php to your table
 5. Finally, make sure that your ./files folder is writable by the webserver

+###Additional Notes
+1. Some classes in these files have been setup for use with Twitter Bootstrap